bosskie/bulk-user-manager-bot/README.md

 ## **Overview**

 This Telegram bot allows you to manage users across Emby, Jellyfin, and Jellyseerr services.
 The bot provides commands to add and delete users, with the following features:
-- **Emby**: New users are created with settings copied from an existing "settings" user.
+- **Emby**: New users are created with configuration copied from an existing user named `settings` (You can specify different user to pull settings from)
 - **Jellyfin**: New users are created with a username and password.
 - **Jellyseerr**: Jellyfin users are imported into Jellyseerr after creation.